 The plans for the tomato cage came from a book titled The Backyard Homestead Book of Building Projects (on Amazon) by Spike Carlsen.
 There are 76 projects in the book but the tomato cage is the only one we've tried so far.
 It was quick, simple, inexpensive, and . . . it's collapsible.
 The only changes made to the original design was to extend the length on the top of the stakes and eliminate one of the rungs of wire.
 The overall length of the tomato cage is a bit longer due to the sandy nature of our soil.
 The image below shows the page from the book and the finished tomato cage.

-The wire for the tomato cages is Number 9 wire that's sometimes used with row cover.
+The wire for the tomato cages is Number 9 wire (Amazon) that's sometimes used with row cover.
 The book recommended a 45" length of wire for each rung, but I just made it the same diameter as the wire tomato cages and added about 12" to the overall length in order to twist the ends of wire together.
 The ends of the wire are taped together just because, but that's probably not necessary.
-The book suggested four rungs, but our tomato cages only have three rungs and they've always offered good support, but that also depends on which toamto variety you're planting.
+The book suggested four rungs, but our store-bought tomato cages only have three rungs and they've always offered good support, but you may need four rungs depending on which toamto variety you're planting.

-The folding tomato cages will be used in addition to the store bought cages for a couple of growing seasons, and if they work well, may take the place of the store bought tomato cages altogether.
+The folding tomato cages will be used in addition to the store-bought cages for a couple of growing seasons, and if they work well, may take the place of the store-bought cages altogether.
 They're easy and inexpesive to make and the space saving aspect is a definite plus.